thedges/PSEasyPostTracker/README.md

     - __Tracking ID field__ - create a text field to store the carrier tracking id
   * Assign the __PSEasyPostTracker__ permission set to any user that will utilize the component
   * Edit the record page for the object you want to place the wheel component on.
 Drag the __PSEasyPostTracker__ component to area on the page.
 Configure the component per the above defined parameters.
+  * Suggest to create visibility rule on the component to only show if you have a value for "Carrier" and "Tracking ID"
   * That is it.

 <a href="https://githubsfdeploy.herokuapp.com">